ethan42411/bludit-scripts/migration-v2-to-v3/README.md

 * Run it and Copy freshly generated `bl-content` directory from migrations/* to the new Bludit v3 installation.
 * Done!

+### I have already migrated to v3 RC2 with this script ?
+Can I use it again for v3 final release?
+No. For final release -> Deactivate and activate the following plugins if you use them: `simple-stats, rss, sitemap, backup` to get rid of any errors.

 ### I found a bug:
 * Report an issue describing it as verbosely as possible.